STRATHCLYDE University has been offered nearly £7 million funding for its Technology and Innovation Centre.

 Lend Lease executive general manager Gordon Anderson said: "We are particularly excited about working with the University of Strathclyde to bring sustainable benefit to the local community."

-The Scottish Funding Council is contributing £15m to the programme, Scottish Enterprise is contributing up to £11m and the university is providing £57m.
+The Scottish Funding Council is contributing £15m to the programme, Scottish Enterprise is contributing up to £11m and the university is providing the final £57m.

 Cabinet Secretary for Infrastructure and Capital Investment Alex Neil said: "This project can prove a real boost for our economy."